Psychedelic/sonic-js/README.md

 #### `Liquidity.getAddPosition(params: GetPositionParams): BigNumber`

-Calculate the Liquidity Position for given amounts of a pair of tokens
+Calculate the Liquidity Position for given amounts of a pair of tokens that's going to be added

 #### `Liquidity.getAddPercentage(params: GetPercentageStringParams): BigNumber`

-Calculate the Liquidity Position percentage for given amounts of a pair of tokens
+Calculate the Liquidity Position percentage that is going to be received for adding an amount of pair of tokens

 #### `Liquidity.getTokenBalances(params: GetTokenBalancesParams): GetTokenBalancesResult`